 Dynamic rotator cuff exercises

-These involve movement and can be done with a resistance band or dumbbell weights.
+Dynamic exercises involve movement and can be done with a resistance band or dumbbell weights.
 They can be performed in many different positions and can easily be progressed as your strength improves.
-These exercises can replace the static exercises (above) as soon as pain allows (usually 7 days plus).

 Lateral rotation in standing